Gaining Trust in AI: User Behavior with Live Agents and Conversational AI

-Trust in AI
+Trust in AI: Importance of Trustworthy AI Adoption.

 Each interaction with customer service is a risk for both the individual and the organization.
 When a user must self-disclose personal information (e.g., name, address, last four digits of Social Security number, and so forth) within a disjointed customer service system, each self-disclosure can accumulate or compound the risk.

 When a person is repeatedly requested to self-disclose or commit their time to repeat information, they may form the perception that a customer service department is not trustworthy.
-This manifests in two conclusions: 1) the company is not supportive; and 2) the company is not cooperative.
+This manifests in two conclusions: 1) the company is not supportive, and 2) the company is not cooperative.
 Support is conveyed by a company’s ability to productively and reliably handle a situation for an internal or external customer.
 A perception that the organization is wasting a person’s time is not productive and does not communicate support.

 Taking risks to build trust makes a person vulnerable.
 Requiring that person to interact repeatedly with customer service can create a perception that the individual’s vulnerability could be exploited, neglected, or even abused.
-Moreover, one betrayal is often enough to destroy trust; in fact to establish distrust.
+Moreover, one betrayal is often enough to destroy trust and; in fact to establish distrust.
 And once distrust is established is it resistant to change (Johnson, d. & Johnson F., 2013).

 “Distrust leads to the perception that betrayal will reoccur in the future.”